BraveGroup/SheetCopilot/README.md

 <b>Result of the example task</b>
 </p>

+[Caution] Any operation executed by SheetCopilot cannot be undone by clicking the "Undo" button!
+We **strongly** recommend that our users use SheetCopilot on GoogleSheets to automate their spreadsheet tasks.

 ## Evaluation on our dataset
 Coming soon ...
 Inside the ```agent``` folder run this command: